logicmoo/swish/README.md

-# SWISH: A web based SWI-Prolog environment integrated with the Cplint suite
+# SWISH: A web based SWI-Prolog environment integrated with examples from the Cplint suite

 ## Online version